Memory Beta, non-canon Star Trek Wiki

 6. Porthos

-Porthos and Muk.
 Porthos was a male beagle, the pet dog of Jonathan Archer.
-Archer took Porthos with him when he took command of the United Earth Starfleet starship Enterprise (NX-01) in 2151.
+Archer took Porthos with him when he took command of the United Earth Starfleet starship in 2151.
 Porthos remained with Archer throughout Archer's entire tenure as Captain of the Enterprise, often going where no dog had gone before.
+(Star Trek: Enterprise) He was one of four male puppies in his litter.
+He and his brothers Athos, Aramis ...

 7. Porthos